 We had a half dozen wall hooks from their old room in Chicago that hadn’t yet been put to good use.
 In about fifteen minutes, I put four of them up (two for jackets and two for backpacks) low enough so the boys could reach.
 Now I have a slightly cleaner laundry room and a little more accountability for the boys.

-Hooks For Our Keys
+Hang Hooks For Keys

 Tell me you’ve raced around the house looking for your car keys as you’re rushing to get out of the house.
 I know I’m not alone here.

 To alleviate (most) of this frustration, we added a small set of hooks for our keys just as we walk in the door.
-We had the small rack of hooks from our old apartment and reused the little thing.
+We had a small rack of hooks from our old apartment and reused the little thing.

-Small Trash Can
+Have Small Trash Can Near Dryer

-Our laundry room is adjacent to our kitchen so I’m not far from our kitchen trash.
+Our laundry room is adjacent to our kitchen, so I’m not far from our kitchen trash.
 But it bothered me to carry dryer lint from one side of the kitchen to the other considering it’s where we eat and prepare our food.